 - Request your high school guidance counselor or principal to send a copy of your high school transcript, including a notarized English translation if applicable.
-The transcript must show proof of graduation or its equivalent. - Request that your SAT or ACT score be sent to Coker University by using our institutional code of 5112 for the SAT or 3844 for the ACT.
+The transcript must show proof of graduation or its equivalent.
+A copy of the final official high school diploma must be on record. - Request that your SAT or ACT score be sent to Coker University by using our institutional code of 5112 for the SAT or 3844 for the ACT.
 We recommend at least an 18 ACT or 940 SAT in addition to meeting the English proficiency requirement listed above.
 This requirement applies to students who have graduated high school within the past five years. - Request your TOEFL or IELTS score be sent to Coker University.